Education

 • Basic computer lessons

-• Three months of tuition in Mizo language to give students more confidence in reading, writing, and to engage well in some of the daily conversations.
+• Three months of language tuition to give students more confidence in reading, writing, and to engage well in some of the daily conversations.

 • Personal development through coaching and mentoring and academic support